Package insert / prescribing information

-Under sterile conditions, the IC‑GREEN™ powder should be dissolved with the Aqueous Solvent provided.
-Exactly 5 mL of aqueous solvent should be added to the 25 mg vial giving 5 mg of dye per mL of solution.
+Under sterile conditions, the IC-Green® powder should be dissolved with the Sterile Water for Injection, USP provided.
+Exactly 5 mL of Sterile Water for Injection, USP should be added to the 25 mg vial giving 5 mg of dye per mL of solution.

-Inject the correct amount of dye into the lumen of an arm vein as rapidly as possible, without allowing the dye to escape outside the vein.
-(If the photometric method is used, prior to injecting IC‑GREEN™, withdraw 6 mL of venous blood from the patient's arm for serum blank and standard curve construction, and through the same needle, inject the correct amount of dye.)
+Inject the calculated amount of dye (0.5 mg/kg of body weight) into the lumen of an arm vein as rapidly as possible, without allowing the dye to escape outside the vein.
+(If the photometric method is used, prior to injecting IC-Green®, withdraw 6 mL of venous blood from the patient's arm for serum blank and standard curve construction, and through the same needle, inject the correct amount of dye.)

-Ear Densitometry: Ear oximetry has also been used and makes it possible to monitor the appearance and disappearance of IC‑GREEN™ without the necessity of withdrawal and spectrophotometric analysis of blood samples for calibration.
-An ear densitometer which has a compensatory photo-electric cell to correct for changes in blood volume and hematocrit, and a detection photocell which registers levels has been described.
-This device permits simultaneous measurement of cardiac output, blood volume and hepatic clearance of IC‑GREEN™* and was found to provide a reliable index of plasma removal kinetics after single injections or continuous intrusions of IC‑GREEN™.
-This technique was employed in newborn infants, healthy adults and in children and adults with liver disease.
-The normal subject has a removal rate of 18‑24% per minute.
-Due to the absence of extra-hepatic removal, IC‑GREEN™ was found to be ideally suited for serial study of severe chronic liver disease and to provide a stable measurement of hepatic blood flow.
-In larger doses, IC‑GREEN™ has proven to be particularly valuable in detecting drug-induced alterations of hepatic function and in the detection of mild liver injury.
+Ear Densitometry: Ear oximetry has also been used and makes it possible to monitor the appearance and disappearance of IC-Green® without the necessity of withdrawal and spectrophotometric analysis of blood samples for calibration.
+An ear densitometer which has a compensatory photo-electric cell to correct for changes in blood volume and hematocrit, and a detection photo cell which registers levels should be used.
+This device permits simultaneous measurement of cardiac output, blood volume and hepatic clearance of IC-Green®*.
+This technique has been employed in newborn infants, healthy adults and in children and adults with liver disease.
+The normal subject has a removal rate of 18 to 24% per minute.
+Due to the absence of extra-hepatic removal, IC-Green® was found to be suited for serial study of severe chronic liver disease and to provide a stable measurement of hepatic blood flow.
+In larger doses, IC-Green® can be used in detecting drug-induced alterations of hepatic function and in the detection of mild liver injury.

 Using the ear densitometer, a dosage of 0.5 mg/kg in normal subjects gives the following clearance pattern.